6 July 2012

-Yale-NUS College, Singapore’s first residential liberal arts college, held its groundbreaking ceremony today at NUS.
-This landmark event was graced by Guest-of-Honour, Mr Lee Hsien Loong, Prime Minister of Singapore.
-200 distinguished guests attended the event--including the Presidents of Yale University and NUS, President Richard Levin and President Tan Chorh Chuan, the Yale-NUS College Governing Board, faculty, students and donors.
+Yale-NUS College, Singapore’s first residential liberal arts college, held its groundbreaking ceremony today at the National University of Singapore (NUS).
+This landmark event was graced by Guest-of-Honour, Mr. Lee Hsien Loong, Prime Minister of Singapore.
+200 distinguished guests attended the event, including the Presidents of Yale University and NUS, President Richard Levin and President Tan Chorh Chuan, the Yale-NUS College Governing Board, faculty, students and donors.

 Yale-NUS College President Pericles Lewis, who spoke at the groundbreaking, highlighted the significance of the College as an endeavour that will kick start the growth of liberal arts and science education in Asia.
 “A Yale-NUS education offers a global liberal arts and science curriculum taught through interactive classes and rigorous research projects,” said President Lewis.
 The President, who took office from 1 July, also remarked that the College will become the cradle of leadership, helping students achieve mental agility and strength of mind.

 “As the first liberal arts college in Singapore offering a proactive education through residential living and learning right here in the heart of Asia, we are breaking ground on multiple dimensions.

 We aim to offer a distinctive, global education in a community of learning that will encourage active learning and critical thought,” he said.